Skip to main content

 Who LiFePO4 Batteries Are Best For

 • Off-grid cabin and homestead owners — The long cycle life and deep discharge capability make LiFePO4 the clear choice for daily solar storage.
 Build a bank of 100Ah or 200Ah batteries in 12V, 24V, or 48V configurations to match your inverter.
+See our off-grid cabin battery guide.

 • RV and marine users — LiFePO4 batteries weigh 60 to 70 percent less than equivalent lead-acid batteries.
 For RVs and boats where weight directly affects fuel economy and handling, the weight savings alone justify the upgrade.